 Trial Balance Example

 Here’s a very simple example of a trial balance report.
 As you can see, debits are on the left while credits are on the right.
-General ledgers accounts are listed with their corresponding debits and credits and all the accounts are totaled up to see total debits and credits.
+General ledger accounts are listed with their corresponding debits and credits and all the accounts are totaled up to see total debits and credits.
 Once totaled, debits and credits should be equal.

 Need help with your bookkeeping?